Comfy-Org/embedded-docs/comfyui_embedded_docs/docs/EmptyImage/en.md

-The EmptyImage node is designed to generate blank images of specified dimensions and color.
+The `EmptyImage` node is designed to generate blank images of specified dimensions and color.
 It allows for the creation of uniform color images that can serve as backgrounds or placeholders in various image processing tasks.

-## Input types
+## Inputs

 | Parameter | Comfy dtype | Description |
 |-----------|-------------|-------------|